-A study of the physical, chemical and mechanical properties of metals, ceramics, plastics, and other engineering materials.
-Specific topics include ferrous metals, non- ferrous metals, heat treatment, common polymers, microstructure examination, composite systems and corrosion.
+This course covers the physical, chemical, and mechanical properties of metals, ceramics, plastics, and other engineering materials.
+Specific topics include ferrous metals, non-ferrous metals, heat treatment, common polymers, microstructure examination, composite systems, and corrosion.
 The laboratory component of the course instructs the student in a variety of standard methods for determining the properties of common materials.
-Pre-requisites: MAT 182
+Prerequisites: MAT 182

-Engineering Project
+MET271 Engineering Project

-This course covers small group design in various fields of engineering technology such as machine design, fluid mechanics, pneumatics, hydraulics, electro-mechanics and structures.
-Projects will be taken from inception through a complete design process, including cost analysis and final design report.
-Pre-requisites: MET 125, MET 241, MET 242, ELC 248 Co-requisites: MET 245
+In this course, students participate in small group design in various fields of engineering technology such as machine design, fluid mechanics, pneumatics, hydraulics, electro-mechanics, and structures.
+Projects are taken from inception through a complete design process, including cost analysis and a final design report.
+Prerequisites: MET 125 and MET 241 and MET 242 and ELC 248 Co-requisite: MET 245

-Principles of Management
+MGT212 Principles of Management